East Coast

 See the Peabody Ducks as they waddle to and from the lobby fountain.
 Credit: Catherine Parker

 Under the red neon sign, The Peabody Hotel opened in 1925 and is an Italian Renaissance Hotel.
-Inside, its lobby and bar features a fountain craved from one piece of travertine marble.
+Inside, its lobby and bar feature a fountain carved from one piece of travertine marble.

-It’s a show for all ages and a delight to see the ducks swimming in a fountain.
+It’s a show for all ages, and a delight to see the ducks swimming in a fountain.
 The first Duckmaster started in 1940 after training animals in the circus.
+This is one of the top things to do in Memphis with kids.

 Located at 149 Union Ave.